flucksite/lucky_honeypot/README.md

 end
 ```

-Finally, you also add multiple honeypots, each with their own timing and
+Finally, you can also add multiple honeypots, each with their own timing and
 HTTP handling:

 ```crystal